 The Dynasty collection diamonds will be sold via online tender in October.

-Demand for colored stones, pearls and finished jewelry was slow for the second straight year according to exhibitors, as the Chinese market continues to struggle with a reduction in demand for luxury products.
+Demand for coloured stones, pearls and finished jewellery was slow for the second straight year according to exhibitors, as the Chinese market continues to struggle with a reduction in demand for luxury products.

 Dealers reported that sales of higher quality, untreated ruby, sapphire and emerald were better than last year, though nowhere near the levels of three years ago.
 Demand for quality jade also rebounded from last year, despite continually lofty prices.